Legal obligations when training staff

 You must make sure your staff know what to do in the event of a fire or other emergency.
 You must provide regular evacuation training for staff so they understand emergency procedures, including evacuation instructions, assembly point locations and use of fire alarms and equipment.

 As a business owner or manager occupying a building in Queensland, you have a legal obligation to ensure the safety of any person in that building in the event of a fire or other emergency.
 It is also a legal requirement that you practice an evacuation annually as part of your training.
-Learn more about fire safety and training requirements.

 Personal protective equipment (PPE)